 Hence, UNIX is extremely expensive.

 Linux is more flexible and free when compared to true Unix systems and that is why Linux has gained more popularity.
-While discussing the commands in Unix and Linux, they are not the same but are very much similar.
+While discussing the commands in Unix versus linux, they are not the same but are very much similar.

 Limitations of Unix